$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: A short summary of the paper

-We start in Sections~\ref{sec-combi} and~\ref{sec-slnwebs} by recalling some notions and fix notations, e.g. the notions of $n$-multitableaux and $\mathfrak{sl}_n$-webs.
-Most parts in those sections are known, but we have also included new results related to our framework, e.g. in Theorem~\ref{thm-kkele} we show how the flows and their weights corresponds to the decomposition into elementary tensors (we think this should be known, but we were unable to find the result in the literature).
-In Section~\ref{sec-tabwebs}, among other things, we give a detailed discussion of the relation between the $\mathfrak{sl}_n$-webs and the $n$-multitableaux language.
+We start in Sections \ref{sec-combi} and \ref{sec-slnwebs} by recalling some notions and fixing notations, e.g. the notions of $n$-multitableaux and $\mathfrak{gl}_n$-webs.
+Most parts in those sections are known, but we have also included new results related to our framework, e.g. in Theorem \ref{thm-kkele} we show how the flows and their weights correspond to the decomposition into elementary tensors (we think this should be known, but we were unable to find the result in the literature).

+In Section \ref{sec-tabwebs}, among other things, we give a detailed discussion of the relation between the $\mathfrak{gl}_n$-webs and the $n$-multitableaux language.

-The combinatorial heart of Section~\ref{sec-tabwebs} is the extended growth algorithm from Definition~\ref{defn-exgrowth} that gives a bijection between $\mathfrak{sl}_n$-webs with flows and $n$-multitableaux (see Proposition~\ref{prop-extgrowth}).
-This bijection can be extended to match Brundan-Kleshchev-Wang's degree of $n$-multitableaux with weights of flows (see Proposition~\ref{prop-extgrowthdeg}).
+The combinatorial heart of Section \ref{sec-tabwebs} is the extended growth algorithm from Definition \ref{defn-exgrowth} that gives a bijection between $\mathfrak{gl}_n$-webs with flows and $n$-multitableaux (see Proposition \ref{prop-extgrowth}).
+This bijection can be extended to match Brundan--Kleshchev--Wang's degree of $n$-multitableaux with weights of flows (see Proposition \ref{prop-extgrowthdeg}).

-We use this to give an evaluation algorithm in Theorem~\ref{thm-evaluation} and its application to the dual canonical basis in Theorem~\ref{thm-dualcanwebs}.
-Note that Lemma~\ref{lem-webasF} implies that all relations from~\cite{ckm} follow from the higher Serre relations (see e.g. in Chapter 7 in~\cite{lu}).
-Section~\ref{sec-linkswebs} contains the application of the evaluation algorithm for calculations of the colored Reshetikhin-Turaev $\mathfrak{sl}_n$-polynomials in detail.
-That is, after showing in Lemma~\ref{lem-linkasF} how links can be explicitly see as strings of $F_i^{(j)}$'s, we show in Theorem~\ref{thm-evoflinks} how to use $n$-multitableaux to compute the colored Reshetikhin-Turaev $\mathfrak{sl}_n$-polynomials.
-A neat fact (although we only sketch how it works): The invariance under the Reidemeister moves is a consequence of the higher Serre relations.
-Afterwards we give two explicit examples (see Subsection~\ref{subsub-twoexamples}).
-The summary of the categorified picture in this paper is as follows.
+We use this to give an evaluation algorithm in Theorem \ref{thm-evaluation} and its application to the dual canonical basis in Theorem \ref{thm-dualcanwebs}.
+Note that Lemma \ref{lem-webasF} implies that all relations from \cite{ckm} follow from the higher Serre relations (see e.g. in Chapter 7 in \cite{lu}).

+Section \ref{sec-linkswebs} contains the application of the evaluation algorithm for calculations of the colored Reshetikhin--Turaev $\mathfrak{gl}_n$-polynomials in detail.
+That is, after showing in Lemma \ref{lem-linkasF} how links can be explicitly seen as strings of $F_i^{(j)}$, we show in Theorem \ref{thm-evoflinks} how to use $n$-multitableaux to compute the colored Reshetikhin--Turaev $\mathfrak{gl}_n$-polynomials.
+A neat fact (although we only sketch how it works): the invariance under the Reidemeister moves is a consequence of the higher Serre relations.
+Afterwards we give two explicit examples (see Section \ref{subsub-twoexamples}).